noam99moyal/fomo-live-bot/README.md

 1. Open the Grok Bot template: **[Fomo Live Bot on x.ai](https://x.ai/bot/4fmde5VhCGJGeCiqn96D3)**
 2. Open the new agent chat and finish **first-run** (checklist below).
-3. Sign into FOMO in the agent's browser when asked (Apple or Google).
-Fund the FOMO account before you type `go live`.

 ---

 ## How it works

+### FOMO login and funds

+The bot reads follows and trades from a signed-in **fomo.family** browser session.
+You sign in yourself (Apple or Google).
+The bot does not finish login, 2FA, deposits, or withdrawals.

+**Paper** does not need a FOMO balance. **Live** does.
+Money must already be in the FOMO account before you type `go live`.
+If the session is missing or the balance is empty, live is refused and you get a clear reminder.

 ### Paper and live